 Evidence statement 1 indicates that the linked statement is numbered 1 in the review 'Public health interventions to promote mental well-being in people aged 65 and over: systematic review of effectiveness and cost-effectiveness'.

-The review and economic appraisal are available on the NICE website.
+See the review and economic appraisal.
 Where a recommendation is not directly taken from the evidence statements, but is inferred from the evidence, this is indicated by IDE (inference derived from the evidence) below.

 Where PHIAC has considered other evidence, it is linked to the appropriate recommendation below.
 It is also listed in the additional evidence section of this appendix.